cisco-sso/k8s-devkit/README.md

 ## Create and start your KDK VM.
 ##
-## This step will take a while as all of the KDK tools are installed.
+## This step will take a while as all of the KDK tools will be installed.
-##
-## In the future, we'll reduce the duration of this step by packaging
-## the post-provisioning result as its own Vagrant Box. #TODO
 vagrant up

 ## SSH into the KDK VM.